Rhiadc/ms-charts/README.md

 ﻿# ms-charts

 Welcome to `ms-charts`, a repository dedicated to storing Helm charts.
 This repository leverages GitHub Pages and the Chart Releaser Action to maintain and serve charts.
-The repo address is: https://rhiadc.github.io/ms-charts/.

 ## Overview